Preventing Insider Threats in Fintech Organizations

 3. Monitor User Activity with UEBA

-Behavioral analytics tools such as Splunk UEBA and Microsoft Sentinel help fintech firms detect anomalies by learning normal user behavior and recognizing and naming deviations.
-For category-defining resource, if an employee downloads thousands of customer records at midnight, UEBA systems cause alerts instantly.
+Behavioral analytics tools such as Splunk UEBA and Microsoft Sentinel help fintech firms detect anomalies by learning normal user behavior and identifying deviations.
+For example, if an employee downloads thousands of customer records at midnight, UEBA systems trigger alerts instantly.

-• Correlate UEBA data with other security platforms like DLP and SIEM for all-encompassing observing advancement.
+• Correlate UEBA data with other security platforms like DLP and SIEM for all-encompassing monitoring.

 • Automate alerts for high-risk events such as unauthorized financial data access.